uber-archive/pyflame/README.md

 [![Build Status](https://api.travis-ci.org/uber/pyflame.svg?branch=master)](https://travis-ci.org/uber/pyflame)

-Pyflame is a profiling tool that generates [flame graphs](http://www.brendangregg.com/flamegraphs.html) for Python.
-Pyflame is unique among Python profilers, because it does not require explicit instrumentation: you can use it with any running Python process, no modifications needed!
-Pyflame uses the
-Linux [ptrace(2)](http://man7.org/linux/man-pages/man2/ptrace.2.html) system
-call to take periodic snapshots of the Python execution stack.
-Pyflame is capable of profiling embedded Python interpreters, such as [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/).
-It also fully supports profiling multi-threaded Python programs.
+Pyflame is a unique profiling tool that generates [flame graphs](http://www.brendangregg.com/flamegraphs.html) for Python.
+Pyflame is the only Python profiler based on the Linux [ptrace(2)](http://man7.org/linux/man-pages/man2/ptrace.2.html) system call.
+This allows it to take snapshots of the Python call stack without explicit instrumentation, meaning you can profile a program without modifying its source code!
+Pyflame is capable of profiling embedded Python interpreters like [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/).
+It fully supports profiling multi-threaded Python programs.

 Pyflame is written in C++, with attention to speed and performance.
-Pyflame usually introduces less overhead than the builtin `profile` (or `cProfile`) modules, and also emits richer profiling data than `profile`.
-The profiling overhead of Pyflame is low enough that you can use it to profile live processes in production.
+Pyflame usually introduces less overhead than the builtin `profile` (or `cProfile`) modules, and also emits richer profiling data.
+The profiling overhead is low enough that you can use it to profile live processes in production.

 ![pyflame](https://cloud.githubusercontent.com/assets/2734/17949703/8ef7d08c-6a0b-11e6-8bbd-41f82086d862.png)